Zoom Services Description

 “Zoom Meeting Services” means the various video conferencing, web conferencing, webinar, meeting room, screensharing, chat, connectors, audio plans, cloud storage, and other collaborative services offered by Zoom Video that Customer may order on an Order Form.

-“Zoom Phone Services” means voice connectivity services, including, but not limited to, interconnected VoIP services, provisioning of direct dial numbers, two-way voice calling and private branch exchange (PBX) functionality and related services offered by Zoom Voice Communications, Inc. (“Zoom Voice”) that Customer may order on an Order Form.
+“Zoom Phone Services” means voice connectivity services, including, but not limited to, nomadic interconnected VoIP services, provisioning of direct dial numbers, two-way voice calling and private branch exchange (PBX) functionality and related services that Customer may order on an Order Form.

-- Zoom Meeting Services.
-Zoom Meeting Services enable Hosts to schedule and start Meetings and to allow Participants to join Meetings for the purpose of collaborating using voice, video, and screensharing functionality.
+D. Zoom Meeting Services.
+Zoom Meetings Services enable Hosts to schedule and start Meetings and to allow Participants to join Meetings for the purpose of collaborating using voice, video, and screensharing functionality.
 Every meeting will have at least one Host.
 Chat features allow for out-of-session one-on-one or group collaboration.
 Further features, functionality, and solutions are described at www.zoom.us.

 “Device” means the device assigned to a virtual extension or individual digital line set up within an account or by Zoom at Customer’s direction or request.